-In addition to this, Unusable Reserves fell by £171.808 million during the financial year.
-The most significant movement was the Pensions Reserve movement of £146.036 million representing an increase in pension obligations resulting from actuarial losses arising from changes in financial assumptions, most notably inflation.
+In addition to this, Unusable Reserves rose by £287.968 million during the financial year.
+The most significant movement was the Pensions Reserve which saw a reduction in the deficit held of £278.354 million following the triennial valuation.
 Movements in Unusable Reserves have no immediate impact on the current resources available to the Council, but can illustrate potential long term underlying financial resourcing position.